EpicWebs/compass-test/README.md

 - Install grunt on your machine

 ####INSTALLATION####
-- Clone or fork the repo to your local machine
+- Fork and then clone the repo to your local machine
 - Rename pre-commit.sample inside /your_project/.git/hooks/ to pre-commit (no extension)
 - Put the following code inside pre-commit
 ```